One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Preliminaries

+For a non-differentiable function $f$ the $\mu$-strong convexity w.r.t. norm $\|\cdot\|$ on $\X$ is introduced as follows:

-\begin{definition}[Bregman divergence] Assume that function $\nu(x)$ is $1$-strongly convex w.r.t. $\|\cdot\|$-norm and differentiable on $X$ function.
-Then for any two points $x,y\in X$ we define Bregman divergence $V(x,y)$ associated with $\nu(x)$ as follows:
+If $\mu = 0$, then $g$ and $f$ are convex. \end{definition} } \begin{definition}[Bregman divergence] Suppose some continuously differentiable function $\nu(x)$ is $1$-strongly convex w.r.t. norm $\|\cdot\|$ on $\X$.
+Then for any two points $x,y\in \X$ we define the Bregman divergence $V(x,y)$ associated with $\nu(x)$ as follows: